 Short answer

 Yes.
-For certain qualities that are well-stocked.
+For certain well-sorted qualities.

 Long answer